5 Tips to Avoid Seasonal Affective Disorder (SAD)

 • Meditate.
 Meditation can calm your mind and release any anxious thoughts.
 After meditating, many people feel more at peace and relaxed due to a rise in serotonin levels.

-Remember that SAD is very common and usually goes away after the winter season.
+Remember that SAD is common and usually goes away after the winter season.
 However, if you feel overwhelmed by your symptoms or notice a major decline in your mental health, please know that you are not alone.

 If you feel overwhelmed by your symptoms or notice a major decline in your mental health, please know you are not alone.
 We can help